rsyslog/rsyslog/source/configuration/modules/imudp.rst

    "string", "none", "no", "none"

-This is an **experimental** parameter; details may change at any time and it may also be discoutinued without any early warning.
+This is an **experimental** parameter; details may change at any time and it may also be discontinued without any early warning.
 Permits to set a default timezone for this listener.
 This is useful when working with legacy syslog (RFC3164 et al) residing in different timezones.
 If set it will be used as timezone for all messages **that